Duck Creek Technologies, Inc. (NASDAQ:DCT) Expected to Post Earnings of -$0.03 Per Share

-Wall Street brokerages expect Duck Creek Technologies, Inc. (NASDAQ:DCT) to post earnings per share (EPS) of ($0.03) for the current quarter, according to Zacks Investment Research.
+Equities analysts expect that Duck Creek Technologies, Inc. (NASDAQ:DCT) will post earnings of ($0.03) per share for the current fiscal quarter, according to Zacks.
 Four analysts have issued estimates for Duck Creek Technologies’ earnings.
-The company is expected to report its next earnings report on Monday, January 1st.
+The firm is expected to report its next earnings results on Monday, January 1st.

-On average, analysts expect that Duck Creek Technologies will report full-year earnings of ($0.02) per share for the current year, with EPS estimates ranging from ($0.03) to ($0.02).
-For the next financial year, analysts forecast that the business will report earnings of $0.00 per share, with EPS estimates ranging from ($0.02) to $0.04.
-Zacks’ earnings per share averages are a mean average based on a survey of analysts that cover Duck Creek Technologies.
+On average, analysts expect that Duck Creek Technologies will report full year earnings of ($0.02) per share for the current fiscal year, with EPS estimates ranging from ($0.03) to ($0.02).
+For the next financial year, analysts expect that the company will post earnings of $0.00 per share, with EPS estimates ranging from ($0.02) to $0.04.
+Zacks Investment Research’s EPS averages are an average based on a survey of analysts that follow Duck Creek Technologies.

-Duck Creek Technologies (NASDAQ:DCT) last announced its earnings results on Wednesday, January 6th.
-The company reported $0.02 EPS for the quarter, beating analysts’ consensus estimates of ($0.01) by $0.03.
-The business had revenue of $58.90 million during the quarter, compared to analysts’ expectations of $55.80 million.
-The firm’s revenue for the quarter was up 26.4% compared to the same quarter last year.
+Duck Creek Technologies (NASDAQ:DCT) last announced its quarterly earnings results on Wednesday, January 6th.
+The company reported $0.02 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.01) by $0.03.
+The company had revenue of $58.90 million for the quarter, compared to the consensus estimate of $55.80 million.
+The company’s revenue was up 26.4% compared to the same quarter last year.

-In related news, Director (Guernsey) Holdings L.P.
-Disco sold 6,156,000 shares of the firm’s stock in a transaction on Tuesday, February 2nd.
-The shares were sold at an average price of $44.39, for a total transaction of $273,264,840.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-1.50% of the stock is currently owned by company insiders.
+In other Duck Creek Technologies news, Director (Guernsey) Holdings L.P.
+Disco sold 720,000 shares of the stock in a transaction that occurred on Tuesday, November 24th.
+The stock was sold at an average price of $39.77, for a total transaction of $28,634,400.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+1.50% of the stock is owned by corporate insiders.

-A number of hedge funds have recently made changes to their positions in the business.
-State of Wisconsin Investment Board grew its holdings in Duck Creek Technologies by 5.9% during the 4th quarter.
-State of Wisconsin Investment Board now owns 7,320 shares of the company’s stock worth $317,000 after acquiring an additional 410 shares in the last quarter.
-Vestmark Advisory Solutions Inc. boosted its holdings in shares of Duck Creek Technologies by 6.8% in the 4th quarter.
-Vestmark Advisory Solutions Inc. now owns 8,098 shares of the company’s stock valued at $351,000 after buying an additional 514 shares during the period.
-Treasurer of the State of North Carolina boosted its holdings in shares of Duck Creek Technologies by 59.2% in the 4th quarter.
-Treasurer of the State of North Carolina now owns 8,360 shares of the company’s stock valued at $362,000 after buying an additional 3,110 shares during the period.
-Public Employees Retirement System of Ohio acquired a new position in shares of Duck Creek Technologies in the 3rd quarter valued at about $190,000.
-Finally, Morgan Stanley bought a new stake in Duck Creek Technologies in the 3rd quarter valued at about $206,000.
-29.80% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in the business.
+State of Wisconsin Investment Board raised its holdings in shares of Duck Creek Technologies by 5.9% during the fourth quarter.
+State of Wisconsin Investment Board now owns 7,320 shares of the company’s stock valued at $317,000 after acquiring an additional 410 shares during the last quarter.
+Panagora Asset Management Inc. raised its holdings in shares of Duck Creek Technologies by 42.9% during the fourth quarter.
+Panagora Asset Management Inc. now owns 1,429 shares of the company’s stock valued at $62,000 after acquiring an additional 429 shares during the last quarter.
+Vestmark Advisory Solutions Inc. raised its holdings in shares of Duck Creek Technologies by 6.8% during the fourth quarter.
+Vestmark Advisory Solutions Inc. now owns 8,098 shares of the company’s stock valued at $351,000 after acquiring an additional 514 shares during the last quarter.
+New York State Common Retirement Fund raised its holdings in shares of Duck Creek Technologies by 13.3% during the fourth quarter.
+New York State Common Retirement Fund now owns 20,400 shares of the company’s stock valued at $883,000 after acquiring an additional 2,400 shares during the last quarter.
+Finally, Treasurer of the State of North Carolina raised its holdings in shares of Duck Creek Technologies by 59.2% during the fourth quarter.
+Treasurer of the State of North Carolina now owns 8,360 shares of the company’s stock valued at $362,000 after acquiring an additional 3,110 shares during the last quarter.
+29.80% of the stock is owned by institutional investors and hedge funds.

 Duck Creek Technologies, Inc provides software-as-a-service core systems to the property and casualty insurance industry in North America.
 It offers Duck Creek Policy, a full lifecycle solution for the development of products and quoting, binding, and servicing of policies across various channels from agents and brokers to end-users; Duck Creek Billing that provides payment and invoicing capabilities, such as billing and collections, commission processing, disbursement management, and general ledger capabilities for insurance lines and bill types; and Duck Creek Claims that supports the entire claims lifecycle from first notice of loss through investigation, payments, negotiations, reporting, and closure.